tensortrade-org/tensortrade/docs/source/components/features/FeaturePipeline.md

 1. We take in an observation of data (price information), usually in the form of a pandas dataframe.
 2. We take the observation and effectively run it through all declared ways of transforming that data inside of the FeaturePipeline and turn the result as a `gym.space`.

-Just like kera's `Sequential` module, it accepts a list inside of its constructor and iterates through each piece.
+Just like kera's `Sequential` module, it accepts a list inside of its constructor and iterates through each piece on call.
+To draw on parallels, look at `keras`:

 ```py
 model = Sequential([